19. Juni 2026 Johannes Wolters

 Which we talked about, this very nice idea that cats are eating humans.

 So, maybe I use different images then he had in mind, but I do not feel bad about it.
 And so I started storyboarding.
-There is nobody on this planet who has heard that piece of music more than I did, I think 2000, probably 3000 times, literally, because I would sit there and just listen to it.
+There is nobody on this planet who has heard this piece of music more than I did, I think 2000, probably 3000 times, literally, because I would sit there and just listen to it.
 And it was a very hard process.
-I would never make more than two drawings per day, which is not a lot for your storyboard.
-You have to do at least 10, or sometimes 60.
+I would never make more than two drawings per day, which is not a lot when storyboarding.
+Usually I to do 10, or sometimes 60 drawings a day.
 I made many storyboards for other projects.
 But here, it was different.
 Because first of all, I wanted to keep on thinking about what I was drawing.
 And I wanted to keep on thinking about what my story would be about, because I did not have a clear outline for the story.
 I didn’t have a script, I just started with music.
 And then while I was drawing storyboards, I was developing my ideas for the whole structure of the film and for the ideas.
 So that is also why I worked them out pretty well.
 Because I know, when I do that, it gives me more inspiration than when I make a quick sketch.
 It is hard to explain, but it is sort of feeding my own brain.

 Sorry?
 This is your way of doing it?